Topology of $3$-manifolds with uniformly positive scalar curvature: Introduction

-This proof combines the concept of $\mu$-bubbles and minimal surfaces.
-The theory of $\mu$-bubble offers a prime decomposition for open $3$-manifolds with uniformly positive scalar curvature, which we will precisely describe in this paper.
-Interestingly, Gromov \cite{Gromov19} coincidently provides an outline for this decomposition.
+Our proof combines the concepts of $\mu$-bubbles and minimal surfaces.
+They allow us to find a prime decomposition for open $3$-manifolds with uniformly positive scalar curvature, which we will precisely describe later.
+Coincidentally, Gromov \cite{Gromov19} used the so-called compact exhaustion corollary (see Section 3,7.2 \cite {Gromov19}, Page 171) to get such a decomposition.

 The second part of this paper employs minimal surfaces to analyze the topological structure of each factor in the prime decomposition.
-A similar result also presented in Gromov's note \cite{Gromov19}, using Thurston's Geometrization conjecture.
-My approach could be applied to non-compact $3$-manifolds with mean convex boundary.
+Such a result also appeared in the work of Chen-Chu-Zhu \cite{chen-chu-zhu} and Gromov's note \cite{Gromov19}.
+Our approach could be applied to non-compact $3$-manifolds with mean convex boundaries.

 We establish the following theorem: